sgvlug/website/content/posts/2012-09-13-cloning_sysadmins_with_the_cloud_and_juju.md

 layout: post
-Title: "Cloning SysAdmins with the Cloud and Juju"
+Title: Cloning SysAdmins with the Cloud and Juju
 description: "Meeting for September 2012"
 meetingdate: 2012-09-13